KikuchiJun1/MicroTas-2025-Workshop-11/README.md

-# MicroTAS 2025 Workshop 9: Computer Vision for Microscopy
+# MicroTAS 2025 Workshop 11: Artificial Intelligence for Single-Cell Analysis: Detection, Segmentation, Classification, and Tracking

 This repository contains two hands-on tutorials for biomedical image analysis using classical and deep learning approaches:

 1. **Segmentation Tutorial** - Cell segmentation using classical methods (Otsu thresholding) and UNet
 2. **Classification Tutorial** - Sperm morphology classification using DenseNet-169

 Both tutorials are designed for beginners and can run in Google Colab with free GPU access.
+However, GPU is recommended for extensive training on data.

 ---